cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## a0: The pledge yield boosting parameter

-An intentional design of the current reward equation is to purposefully allow large stakeholders pleading to private pools to earn the maximum possible yields while excluding community delegation.
+An intentional design of the current reward equation is to purposefully allow large stakeholders pledging to private pools to earn the maximum possible yields while excluding community delegation.
 The vast majority of pools with pledge <10% stake saturation have an asymptotic yield currently approaching a maximum yield of 4.25%.
 A high pledge fraction in a private pool can earn up to the maximum available 5.5% yield, 30% more yield than low pledge community pools.

 The R/(1+a0) term guarantees that small pools will not earn the same fraction of the reserve as large pledged pools.
 Currently, approximately 1.25B₳ is earning full rewards in 19 pools.
 If left unchanged over time custodial wealth management companies will be able to offer materially higher yields than individuals.
 Wave financial is an example of a company currently providing this business model to clients.
 Eternl/ccvalut is introducing multi-signature features to allow many individuals to collectively pledge to pools.
 Over time this difference results in two different classes of stakeholders and erodes the decentralized self-custodial appeal of Cardano.

 ## The danger of ‘just increase k’

 Forcing the k-parameter to be radically different from the effective decentralization, k-effective, of the network has resulted in unintended consequences.
 Large differences between k-parameter and the k-effective of the network represents a stress on the current state of the network.
-A k-effective of >100 with an adjustable k-parameter of ~2*k-effective is a numerically justifiable long term goal.
+A k-effective of >100 with an adjustable k-parameter of ~2.0*k-effective is a numerically justifiable long term goal.

 When k was increased large groups created new pools to retain delegators.
 More pools in the hands of a smaller number of groups does not improve decentralization and in fact takes more time and network resources to propagate the blockchain to more relays and nodes.
 If the k-parameter is increased without updating the rewards formula, more large stakeholders will be able to earn full yields by pledging to private pools excluding community delegation.